The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Adapting to an open book decomposition

 \subsection{$ECH(N,\bdry N,\alpha)$ and $\widehat{ECH}(N,\bdry N,\alpha)$}

-Let $N=N_{(S,h)}$ and $\alpha$ be as in the previous subsection.
-We recall the definitions of the variants $ECH(N,\bdry N,\alpha)$ and $\widehat{ECH}(N,\bdry N,\alpha)$ and the main result concerning them from \cite{CGH1}.
-In particular, we carry over the Morse-Bott terminology from \cite[Section~5]{CGH1}.
-We will assume that the almost complex structure $J$ on $\R\times N$ is Morse-Bott regular.
+Let $N=N_{(S,\hh)}$ and $\alpha$ be as in the previous subsection.
+We recall the definitions of the variants $ECH(N,\bdry N,\alpha)$ and $\widehat{ECH}(N,\bdry N,\alpha)$ and the main result concerning them from \cite{CGH2}.
+In particular, we carry over the Morse-Bott terminology from \cite[Section~4]{CGH2}. \marginpar{binding reference updated} We will assume that the almost complex structure $J$ on $\R\times N$ is Morse-Bott regular.

-The boundary $\bdry N$ is foliated by a Morse-Bott family $\mathcal{N}$ of simple orbits of $R_\alpha$ of the form $\theta=const$.
+The boundary $\bdry N$ is foliated by a Morse-Bott family $\mathcal{N}$ \nom[N]{$\mathcal{N}$}{Negative Morse-Bott family of Reeb orbits on $\partial N$; from Section~\ref{section: moduli spaces of multisections} onwards, is a negative Morse-Bott family of orbits of the Hamiltonian vector field $\overline{R}_0$ on $\bdry N$} of simple orbits of $R_\alpha$ of the form $\theta=const$.
 We may assume without loss of generality that $\alpha$ is nondegenerate away from $\bdry N$, after a $C^k$-small perturbation for $k\gg 0$.
 We pick two orbits from $\mathcal{N}$ and label them $h$ and $e$.
-The orbits $h$ and $e$ are meant to become hyperbolic and elliptic after a small, controlled perturbation of $\alpha$.
+The orbits $h$ and $e$ \nom[e]{$e$}{Elliptic orbit of Conley-Zehnder index $-1$ on $\partial N_{(S, \hh)}$} \nom[h]{$h$}{Hyperbolic orbit of Conley-Zehnder index $0$ on $\partial N_{(S, \hh)}$; assumed to satisfy Convention~\ref{convention for h} from Section~\ref{subsection: variant widetide psi} onwards} are meant to become hyperbolic and elliptic after a small, controlled perturbation of $\alpha$.
 The Morse-Bott family $\mathcal{N}$ is {\em negative}.
 Since $\mathcal{N}$ is a Morse-Bott family on $\bdry N$, this means that $\mathcal{N}$ plays the role of a sink and that no holomorphic curve (besides a trivial cylinder) is asymptotic to an orbit of $\mathcal{N}$ at the positive end.